Der-Kraken/Kraken.WinFormsBinding/readme.md

 The different Branches are important:

-- Master: Shows the origin szenario which does not work well.
+- [**Master**](https://github.com/Der-Kraken/Kraken.WinFormsBinding/commits/master): Shows the origin szenario which does not work well
-- CustomWorkaround: The szenario is fixed with a custom solution.
+- [**CustomWorkaround**](https://github.com/Der-Kraken/Kraken.WinFormsBinding/commits/CustomWorkaround): The szenario is fixed with a custom solution
-- Nullable: Support for ViewModel-References which have no value.
+- [**Nullable**](https://github.com/Der-Kraken/Kraken.WinFormsBinding/commits/Nullable): Support for ViewModel-References which have no value